geoorge1d127/ProFL/README.md

-*`-p,--program-path`: This argument isrequired.
+* `-p,--program-path`: This argument isrequired.
 Pass the filename of the faulty Prolog program.

-*`-t,--test-suite`: This argument isrequired.
-Pass the file nameof the plunit test suite.
+* `-t,--test-suite`: This argument is required.
+Pass the file name of the plunit test suite.

-*`-f,--fl-technique`: This argument isrequired.
-Pass the faultlocalization technique to use.
+* `-f,--fl-technique`: This argument is required.
+Pass the fault localization technique to use.
 The value should be `-spectrum`,`-mutation`, or `-both`.

-*`-v,--view`: This argument isrequired.
-Pass how much of theranked  suspicious  list  to  view.
+* `-v,--view`: This argument is required.
+Pass how much of the ranked  suspicious  list  to  view.
 The  value  should  be  `-top1`,`-top5`, `-top10`, or `-all`.

-*`-s,--suspicious-formula`: This argument isoptionaland isused when the fault localization technique is `-spectrum` or`-both`.
-Pass the suspiciousness formula for ProFLsto use.
-Thevalue should be `-trantula`, `-ochiai`, or `-op2`.If specifyingmore than one, separate with a comma, i.e. `-ochiai,-op2`.
-Ifnot specified, all three are used.
+* `-s,--suspicious-formula`: This argument is optional and is used when the fault localization technique is `-spectrum` or`-both`.
+Pass the suspiciousness formula for ProFLs to use.
+The value should be `-tarantula`, `-ochiai`, or `-op2`.If specifying more than one, separate with a comma, i.e. `-ochiai, -op2`.
+If not specified, all three are used.

-*`-r,--result-path`: This argument isoptional.
-Pass the pathto which you want to save the fault localization results.
-If notspecified, the results are only printed to the terminal.
+* `-r,--result-path`: This argument is optional.
+Pass the path to which you want to save the fault localization results.
+If not specified, the results are only printed to the terminal.

-*`-c,--coverage-path`: This argument isoptional.
-Pass the pathto which you want to save the coverage results calculated duringProFL.
+* `-c,--coverage-path`: This argument is optional.
+Pass the path to which you want to save the coverage results calculated during ProFL.
 If not specified, the coverage information is not saved.

 # Components